-Our Collective Worship takes place each day and is led by a several different groups including Open the Book, visiting clergy, staff members, House Captains and our Ethos Team.
+Our Collective Worship takes place each day and is led by several different groups including Open the Book, visiting clergy, staff members, House Captains and our Ethos Team.
 This may take place in the school hall or classrooms.

 St. Mark's celebrate the work that Open the Book do in school.
 OTB is a project which offers primary school children an opportunity to see and hear the major stories of the Bible, presented in Collective Worship.
 It is run by a team of volunteers from local churches.
 They use the Lion Storyteller Bible and retell Bible stories creatively that engage the children with fun, interactive use of props, drama and costumes.
 Sessions are lively, and pupils have the opportunity to act with them.